 Thank you for your continued trust and support, and wishing you a Happy New Year in 2020, and a prosperous year of the Rat!

-Note: Parts of this article may have appeared in MoneyOwl’s 2019 Year in Review article, and have been used with permission from MoneyOwl Pte Ltd.
+Note: Parts of this article may have appeared in MoneyOwl’s 2019 Market Review, and have been used with permission from MoneyOwl Pte Ltd.

 Solutions & Investment Team